cmba50/Getting_and_Cleaning_Data/README.md

 #4.Uses descriptive activity names to name the activities in the data set using the information files from raw data package
 #5.Appropriately labels the data set with descriptive variable names
 #6.creates the final tidy data set with the average of each variable for each activity and each subject
-#7Export the data set to a txt file
+#7.Export the data set to a txt file

 #SCript Documentation
-#The script file contains more detailed descriptions regarding the multiple sub-steps used to generate the final txt #file
+#The script file contains more detailed descriptions regarding the multiple sub-steps used to generate the final
+#txt file